-We've learned that IEEE standards work on the client side, ITU standards the frame mapping, and OIF standards the line side.
-Now we will dig deeper into how IEEE, ITU, and OIF play a different role in defining 100G Ethernet Standards.
+We've learned that IEEE standards are applied to the client side, ITU standards govern frame mapping, and OIF standards pertain to the line side.
+Now, let's delve deeper into how IEEE, ITU, and OIF play distinct roles in defining 100G Ethernet standards.

 IEEE standards are applied on client-side 100G transceivers that are usually hot-swappable and are used for the external ports of optical transport networks (OTN).
-In general, the client side refers to short distances, from 50m up to 10 km and with only one transceiver connected to a fiber so that no DWDM is needed.
+Generally, the client side covers short distances, ranging from 50m up to 10km and with only one transceiver connected to a fiber so that no DWDM is needed.
 Although the transmission distance is relatively short, IEEE standards allow 100G transceivers to be used with G652 fiber optic cable or multimode fiber optic cable.

 OIF standards are applied on line-side 100G transceivers.
 WDM, polarization multiplexing, coherent modulation, and other technologies are widely used.
 The line side refers to much longer transmission distances of 80km and uses DWDM so that each transceiver can use only one wavelength channel.
 Although OIF standards allow line-side 100G transceivers a large capacity and long transmission distance, those transceivers are relatively more expensive than client-side 100G transceivers.